-The ATSs at Liberty University are expected to follow the Liberty Way and the expectations/responsibilities discussed previously in this document.
+The ATSs at Liberty University are expected to follow rules as references in this Handbook, NATA code of Ethics and the BOC standards of practice.
+(Links provided in Appendix E).
 In addition to these policies ATSs must comply with all Athletic Training major requirements and procedures.
 In order to maintain a professional atmosphere for learning the following procedures have been developed for disciplinary action and grievances.